Are You Eligible For a Solo 401k?

 The Solo 401k plan is available to anyone who is already a business owner or who will be establishing a sole proprietorship and does not have, or plan to have, full time employees.

-The Solo 401k is great for consultants, freelancers, home businesses and independent contractors.
+The Solo 401k is great for consultants, freelancers, home businesses, and independent contractors.
 So now I bet you want to know about the contribution rules huh.
-As a good host, I must oblige my audience, ahem.
+As a good host, I must oblige my audience.

 If you’re under the age of 50, you can make a max contribution in the amount of $18,000.
-This amount can be made in pre tax or after tax.
+This amount can be made before or after tax.

-On the profit sharing side, your business can also make a 25% (20% in the case of a sole proprietorship or single member LLC) profit sharing contribution up to $36,000 which comes out to a combined max of $54,000.
+On the profit sharing side, your business can also make a 25% (20% in the case of a sole proprietorship or single member LLC) profit sharing contribution up to $36,000.
+That comes out to a combined max of $54,000.